-The self-tests and modes are invoked by the application client by issuing a SEND DIAGNOSTICS command to the device server using values in the FUNCTION CODE field defined in this proposal.
-The device server will then set the initiating value in the FUNCTION CODE field and set the SELF-TEST RESULTS VALUE field to be Fh in its Self-test results log page (as defined in this proposal), store the log page to non-volatile memory, and begin the first self-test segment.
-After completing the first two segments, the device server will change the value in the SELF-TEST RESULTS VALUE field to be Eh, update the log page in non-volatile memory and begin the third self-test segment.
-This allows the application client to read the Self-test Results log page to determine that the read/verify segment is in progress.
+The self-tests and modes are invoked by the application client by issuing a SEND DIAGNOSTICS command to the logical unitwith the FUNCTION CODE field set to the appropriate value.
+The device server shall then set the initiating value in the FUNCTION CODE field and set the SELF-TEST RESULTS VALUE field to be Fh in its Self-test results log page, store the log page to non-volatile memory, and begin the first self-test segment.
+After completing the first two self-test segments, the device server shall change the value in the SELF-TEST RESULTS VALUE field to be Eh, update the log page in non-volatile memory with this new value and begin the third self-test segment.
+Only the SELF-TEST RESULTS VALUE field shall be changed as a result of this update.
+If the self-test is being performed in background mode, updating the log allows the application client to read the Self-test Results log page to determine that the read/verify segment is in progress.

-The application client may query the device server for progress by using the REQUEST SENSE command as modified by this proposal.
-The device server would then report its progress through the test in the PROGRESS INDICATION field.
-If the content of the field is zero, then the device server shall have completed its self-test routine.
+The application client may query the device server for progress by using the REQUEST SENSE command with the STPI bit set to one (see 5.1).
+The device server shall then report its progress through the test in the PROGRESS INDICATION field.